VictorKwong/AccessProject/README.md

 [x] Change display Name system (req.session.update (Front end) + SQL (Back End)) [ ] How to work on a javascript time upgrade function - Upgrade_StartTime, Upgrade_DurationSecond [ ] Change collect reward as daily mission (instead of counting time?)
+[ ] Collect all resouce time stamp. currentTime - previousCollectTime = Remaining time that hasn't been collect **

+-> All testing method should be use by IronMine & IronStorage first **